replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

         helm upgrade echo-server oci://registry.replicated.com/echo-server-helm/echo-server
         ```

-        The upgrade command requires the following:
+       The following describes where the values in the `helm upgrade` command are available:

         * **Release name**: The Helm release notes is available from the `/api/v1/app/info` endpoint in the `currentRelease.helmReleaseName` field.
         * **Release namespace**: The Helm release namespace is available from the `/api/v1/app/info` endpoint in the `currentRelease.helmReleaseNamespace` field.